 The Company's Common Stock is listed on the NASDAQ Global Select Market System ("NASDAQ/GS") and is traded under the symbol "BANF".
-As of January 31, 2022, there were 253 holders of record of our Common Stock.
-At that date, there were approximately 7,400 beneficial owners of our Common Stock.
+As of January 31, 2023, there were 244 holders of record of our Common Stock.

-Future dividend payments will be determined by the Company's Board of Directors in light of the earnings and financial condition of the Company, BancFirst and Pegasus Bank, their capital needs, applicable governmental policies and regulations and such other factors as the Board of Directors deems appropriate.
+Future dividend payments will be determined by the Company's Board of Directors in light of the earnings and financial condition of the Company, BancFirst, Pegasus and Worthington, their capital needs, applicable governmental policies and regulations and such other factors as the Board of Directors deems appropriate.

-BancFirst Corporation is a legal entity separate and distinct from BancFirst and Pegasus Bank, and its ability to pay dividends is substantially dependent upon dividend payments received from BancFirst.
+BancFirst Corporation is a legal entity separate and distinct from BancFirst, Pegasus and Worthington, and its ability to pay dividends is substantially dependent upon dividend payments received from BancFirst.
 Various laws, regulations and regulatory policies limit BancFirst's ability to pay dividends to BancFirst Corporation, as well as BancFirst Corporation's ability to pay dividends to its stockholders.
 See "Liquidity and Funding" and "Capital Resources" under "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Item 1 - Business-Supervision and Regulation." and Note (15) of the Notes to Consolidated Financial Statements for further information regarding limitations on the payment of dividends by BancFirst Corporation and BancFirst.